andreabellome/astra/README.md

 Things to notice are:

+- ```INPUT.idcentral``` allows to select the system.
+In this example, ```INPUT.idcentral = 1``` means that Solar System is selected.
+Other options are: 5 for Jupiter system, 6 for Saturn system and 7 for Uranus system.
+See also [constants.m]() for knowing about the IDs of the bodies.
 - ```maxRevOuterPlanets``` will prune options with more than one rev. on legs towards outer planets (i.e., from Jupiter on).
 This to prevent the mission duration to increase a lot.
 - ```res``` is a list of integers with ```[ N, M, LEG_ID ]```, where ```N``` and ```M``` are the object and spacecraft revolutions, respectively, and ```LEG_ID``` is the number of the leg at which the resonance is.
 - ```INPUT.opt``` selects the type of optimization.